 To this third form of cognition, life is not a dream, but the Good, the True and the Beautiful itself – reality.
 The path to this can be described as in the education novel: at home – the homeless - home.
 In the start, at home (if you not, through meditation and Dream Yoga, are working with the third cognition-form), the wholeness is sleeping.
 If you however start to work with this cognition, the education journey out in the world begins.
 The wholeness starts to dream.
 But the more realization trained, the more you realize the illusory aspect of the dream of the wholeness, and then the journey home starts.
 The wholeness begins to wake up, for finally, in the revelation, to be completely awake.

 The truth in this awakenness - and which of course also is there hidden, both when the Wholeness is dreaming and sleeping - is precisely the instance which creates the logical, and insoluble problems with theories which only work with two forms of knowledge, sensation and thinking.

 This truth is reality, or the Otherness.

-Stephen Hawking is apparently also supporting the Simulation Theory.
-In the documentary Stephen Hawking´s Grand Design Hawking tries to explain what science can tell us about the meaning of life through physics, philosophical discussion, and Hawking's own unique scientific perception, he attempts to shed light on humanities most profound question Is There a Meaning of Life?
+Stephen Hawking was apparently also supporting the Simulation Theory.
+In the documentary Stephen Hawking´s Grand Design, Hawking tries to explain what science can tell us about the meaning of life through physics, philosophical discussion, and Hawking's own unique scientific perception, he attempts to shed light on humanities most profound question Is There a Meaning of Life?

 In the documentary Hawking says: “It might seem crazy to doubt that our concept of reality is true, but I think to find the meaning of life, we must ask the question: is there an independent reality or not?”